cjdd3b/copycat-finder/README.md

 My early attempts to solve this problem relied on raw computing muscle, using a number of servers running a parallel [map-reduce workflow](https://github.com/cjdd3b/pairwise-mapreduce) developed by researchers at the University of Maryland.
 That worked fine, but it was inelegant, costly and difficult to spin up.

-The approach used in this project fixes those problems by using a three-step workflow that can execute millions of comparisons in reasonable time on an individual laptop.
+The approach used in this project fixes those problems by using a three-step workflow that can execute millions of comparisons in reasonable time on an individual machine.
 After preprocessing, the workflow first uses [k-means clustering](http://en.wikipedia.org/wiki/K-means_clustering) to break the problem into smaller subproblems, then relies on Python's [Gensim](http://radimrehurek.com/gensim/) library to construct large similarity matrices using disk space rather than RAM.
 Finally, the cosine distance bewtween the tf-idf vectors of title pairs is used to determine similarity, with all groups of bills having similarity in excess of a given threshold being linked together.

 Processing the attached dataset of almost 400,000 bill titles takes about an hour on a Macbook Air.
 More detail on each step follows: